ebook

 CTOs and Engineering Leaders

-Choose the correct integration approach and avoid unnecessary complexity.
+Choose the right integration approach and avoid unnecessary complexity when connecting Apple Health, Garmin, Fitbit, and Oura.

 Product Teams and Founders

-Plan a realistic scope, timeline, and cost for wearable features.
+Plan a realistic scope, timeline, and cost for wearable integration features.

 Health and Wellness Innovators